bparanj/crystal/security/conferences/data-duplication-village.md

    - Then, safely disconnect the USB adapter or docking station.

 This method allows you to connect and manage SATA3 drives easily on your laptop, making it convenient to access large amounts of data or perform backups.

+NAS storage device is a better option.
+Ask and revise.